 Membrane rupture can happen subtly with amniotic fluid trickling out of your vagina, or with a sudden burst and gush of water down your legs.

 If this happens you might go into spontaneous labour and you should get to a hospital as soon as you can.

-Trickling amniotic fluid don’t necessarily start off labour, but it means there is less and less fluid for the baby to move around in.
-There is also a good chance of an infection because the sac that protects the baby is punctured.
+Trickling amniotic fluid doesn’t necessarily start off labour, but it means it becomes less and less fluid for the baby to move around in.
+There is also a good chance of infection because the sac that protects the baby is punctured.